sumup-oss/circuit-ui/.changeset/cold-beds-sort.md

 '@sumup/circuit-ui': minor
 ---

-Visually communicates to the user that an element is hovered, focused, or active; including for the disabled, invalid and warning states.
+Added the `inputOutline` style mixin.
+It can be used to communicates to the user that an element is hovered, focused, or active; including for the disabled, invalid and warning states.